Astrashh/TerraConfigurationNotes/pages/Pipeline Biome Provider.md

 		  ...
 		  ```
 	- `blend` - Optional, warps the biome distribution, with the purpose of blending hard edges produced by increased resolutions.
-		- The blend [[config key]] allows for fuzzing the hard edges of blocky looking samples and contains two subkeys:
+		- The blend [[config parameter]] allows for fuzzing the hard edges of blocky looking samples and contains two subkeys:
 		- `amplitude` - A [[Float]] that determines the strength of the blending.
 		- `sampler` - A [[Noise Sampler]] that determines what the warping pattern is.
 		- Example: